Apocynum cannabinum: Distribution and habitat

 Apocynum cannabinum grows in open wooded areas, ditches, and hillsides.
 It is found in gravelly or sandy soil, mainly near streams in shady or moist places.
+It is also found in human-disturbed habitats.
 It is native to much of North America—in the southern half of Canada and throughout the United States.

 Ecology

-In gardens, the species can be unwanted, sprouting from spreading roots.
-When growing among corn, Apocynum cannabinum can reduce yields by up to 10%, and among soybeans by up to 40%.
-It can be controlled through mechanical means, although it is difficult to control with herbicides.

 The plant serves as a larval host for the snowberry clearwing (Hemaris diffinis), which is a pollinator that resembles a small hummingbird.
 It is also a host plant for the dogbane tiger moth (Cycnia tenera) and the zebra caterpillar (Melanchra picta).
 The larvae of Marmara apocynella feed on the stems, making a "long whitish serpentine mine".
+Indian hemp is primarily pollinated by insects that are attracted to the fragrance and nectar of the flower.

 Toxicity

 It is poisonous to humans, dogs, cats, and horses.
-All parts of the plant are toxic, and the plant contains cardiac glycosides.
+All parts of the plant are toxic and contain cardiac glycosides.
+The plant is toxic both green and dried.
 The stems contain a white sap capable of causing skin blisters.

 Uses

 Fiber

-The stalks of Apocynum cannabinum have been used as a source of fiber by Native Americans to make bows, fire-bows, nets, tie down straps, hunting nets, fishing lines, bags, and clothing.
+Much like flax and hemp, Apocynum cannabinum contains long fibers in the stems, known as bast fibers, which can be extracted and used to create textiles.
+The fibers are very fine and strong, with a silky texture, and easier to process than hemp.
+The stalks of this plant have been used as a source of fiber by Native Americans to make bows, fire-bows, nets, tie-down straps, hunting nets, fishing lines, bags, and clothing.
+According to Craig Bates of the Yosemite Museum, five stalks of the plant are needed to make one foot of cordage.
+A large bag used for storing roots would take one to three months to complete.
+The stems should be harvested in the fall, after the leaves have fallen and the stalks have turned a deep reddish-brown color.
+Since cutting the stalks promotes regrowth in the spring, as much as possible should be harvested.
+Unused stems are traditionally cleared away by burning, which causes the plant to grow back taller and straighter in spring.